oconnor663/async_demo/readme.md

-- regular program calling foo() and bar() in series
+- regular program calling work() in series
 - use threads to make it parallel
   - first with std::thread::spawn, then with rayon::join
   - try spawning ~20k threads (~500 on the Playgroud)
 - Tokio version using futures::future::join
   - using std::thread::sleep ruins the concurrency
   - this is how we know it was running on one thread before
+  - this version scales to millions of jobs
 - write our own sleep
   - no wakeup hangs Tokio forever
+  - spamming wake() works but burns the CPU
   - wakeup threads fix Tokio but defeat the purpose
-  - write a custom polling loop with a busy sleep
-  - use a thread local and a real sleep
+  - use a thread local and custom block_on()
-- write our own foo/bar future
+- write our own work future
-  - If we eagerly return Pending on the first poll, we never wake up.
-  - Why not print in the constructor and get rid of is_start?
-    - That's not what `async fn` does, because `async fn` needs the future to be pinned.
 - write our own join
-- change join() to first(), cancellation
 - follow-up topics
-  - cancellation
+  - timeout, cancellation
   - futures::future::join_all creates its own Waker
   - tasks
   - Pin